 - Both men in both parables did not hesitate to sell off everything just so that they could gain this treasure.

-- There is wisdom needed to find the right partner in life.
+- You see, there is wisdom needed to find the right partner in life.

 - You need wisdom to take care of your health.
-There are many people who would give up everything just to cure their cancer or health problem.
+There are many people who would give up everything just to cure their cancer or health problems.

 - You need wisdom as a mother to know how to train your children so they have a good character.

-- You need wisdom to choose the right investment, what to buy, when to buy and when to sell.
+- You need wisdom to choose the right investment, what to buy and what not to buy, when to buy and when to sell.
 Some of these things are not all found in books.

 - And ultimately, we need wisdom to lead a fulfilled life.
 And that life is found in Christ!

-- There are so many things we never thought that we need wisdom for until we reach that point where we have to use it.
-The wisdom we think of is the worldly wisdom – scoring top grades in high school and university.
+- There are so many things we never thought that we need wisdom, knowledge and understanding for until we reach that point where we have to use it.
+The wisdom we think of is the worldly wisdom.
+Scoring top grades in high school and university.
 But that doesn’t guarantee a successful life!

 - Even the wisdom to know that you are wrong, that is very important to make peace in the home.